doctrine/orm/docs/en/cookbook/strategy-cookbook-introduction.rst

    every panel-type?
 This wouldn't be flexible.
 You might be tempted to add an AbstractPanelEntity and an AbstractBlockEntity that use class inheritance.
-Your page could then only confer to the AbstractPanelType and Doctrine 2 would do the rest for you, i.e. load the right entities.
+Your page could then only confer to the AbstractPanelType and Doctrine ORM would do the rest for you, i.e. load the right entities.
 But - you'll for sure have lots of panels and blocks, and even worse, you'd have to edit the discriminator map *manually* every time you or another developer implements a new